jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Fork of FreeBSD in April of 2005 by Matthew Dillon.
    * Focused on unique techniques in handling mutliprocessing in the FreeBSD kernel
+   * Introduced a new filesystem called HAMMER and HAMMER2

+   __PC-BSD__
+   *  FreeBSD based distro with a focus on user interface and experience.
+   *  Provides friendly installers and package managers for users

+  __Ghost BSD__
+  *  Does something...

    ![NetBSD](https://upload.wikimedia.org/wikipedia/en/thumb/5/5c/NetBSD.svg/307px-NetBSD.svg.png)